A time adaptive multirate Dirichlet-Neumann waveform relaxation method for heterogeneous coupled heat equations: Multirate time discretization

 \subsection{SDIRK2}

 We now introduce a higher order version of the same multirate algorithm.
 Specifically, we consider the second order singly diagonally implicit Runge-Kutta (SDIRK2) method as a basis to discretize the systems \eqref{EQ SEMI DISCR DIR}, \eqref{EQ SEMI DISCR NEU} and \eqref{EQ SEMI DISCR UPDATE} in time.
-Consider the IVP \eqref{EQ IVP}, a $s$-stage SDIRK method is defined as

-with coefficients $a_{ik}$, $b_i$ and $c_i$, $i, k = 1, \ldots, s$.
-The two-stage SDIRK2 method is defined by the coefficients in the Butcher tableau in Table \ref{TABLE BUTCHER}.
+For a general IVP $\dot{\bm{u}}(t) = \bm{f}(t, \bm{u}(t))$, $\bm{u}(0)= \bm{u}_0$, $t \in [0, T_f]$, SDIRK2 is defined as follows: